FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 ReactDOM.render(<App />, document.querySelector("#Container"));
 ```

-TODO install react?
-TODO

 The majority of this file is the same as the original from the tutorial referenced earlier.
 We've just added a couple of methods and elements.
 The `showMethods` function shows the dropdown list.
 The `finStepUp` method is what we call once a user has selected an MFA option.

 Inside the `render` method, we've added the dropdown list and a condition to show the ability to edit user data.
 The dropdown list takes the array we received in the `step-up-start` call and maps all of the options for us and is only displayed if the user has requested more access.

 If the code they entered for MFA is correct, we receive a boolean that displays the element that allows them to change user data.

-## Additional Security Considerations
+## Additional security considerations

+You might hear step-up authentication and MFA referred to interchangeably, but they aren't the same thing.
+MFA refers to any authentication method that involves more than one method of authentication.
+Typically a username and password are the first method and MFA layers on another.
+It uses other methods like emailed links or biometrics.
+Step-up authentication is the act of requiring an additional layer of authentication when certain actions are requested.
+The initial login process is unaffected by the choice to implement step-up authentication.

 Having step-up authentication in place helps protect users even if someone's credentials are stolen.
 Since it requires additional authentication, unless the attacker had control of the additional factors, they wouldn't be able to perform privileged actions like transfering money or getting credit card information.
 Step-up authentication allows you to add another layer of protection to such sensitive actions.

 The functionality that requires this extra authentication is based on different conditions that can change dynamically depending on a user's roles and permissions.
 Or, you could build a preset list of actions that need the additional step-up.
+For this tutorial, only one action was protected, but you could protect others.
+In addition, you should code the server side API to check for successful step-up auth as well.
+You can do this by setting a value on the user's session in the `step-up-fin` route TODO or how else?

 One of the biggest benefits of using step-up auth is that it makes the user experience better.
 Although users will have to set up MFA, which can lead to some grumbling, they won't have to go through the MFA process as often.
 And you'll still keep the level of security you wanted around privileged functionality.

-You might hear step-up authentication and MFA referred to interchangeably, but they aren't the same thing.
-MFA refers to any authentication method that involves more than one method of authentication.
-Typically a username and password are the first method and MFA layers on another.
-It uses other methods like emailed links or biometrics.
-Step-up authentication is the act of requiring an additional layer of authentication when certain actions are requested.
-The initial login process is unaffected by the choice to implement step-up authentication.

 ## Conclusion